Jarvis-Yu/Dottore-Genshin_Artifact_Deep_Analyser/README.md

 - More analysis:
   - Probability for an artifact to reach a certain score or rarity
 - Support more languages
-- Take photo and AI scan the artifact attributes (may take a long time)
+- Take photo and AI scan the artifact attributes (may take a long time to develope)
 - ...

 ## Install and FAQ